Banking

 Australia AU Yes Tax File Number (TFN) or Australian Business Number (ABN) TFN (for individuals): 8-9 digits (e.g. XXX XXX XXX).
 ABN (for businesses): 11 digits (e.g. XX XXX XXX XXX).

-In Korea, you will need to obtain an Alien Registration Card (ARC) in order to open a bank account.
-Once you have your ARC, you can visit a local bank to open a bank account.
+In Korea, you will need to obtain an Residence Card (RC, formerly ARC) in order to open a bank account.
+Once you have your RC, you can visit a local bank to open a bank account.

 Steps for Expats to Open a Bank Account in Korea:

-Step 1: Obtain an Alien Registration Card (ARC) in Korea.
+Step 1: Obtain an Residence Card in Korea.

 Step 2: Check your Taxpayer Number